usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 There are three main types:

-1. **Structured Data**: Organized in a way that computers can easily process, regardless of whether a human can easily read it, like Excel sheets or databases.
+1. **Structured data**: Organized in a way that computers can easily process, regardless of whether a human can easily read it, like Excel sheets or databases.
-2. **Unstructured Data**: Organized in a way that humans can easily process, but not organized for computers to process the information, like PDF documents or social media comments.
+2. **Unstructured data**: Organized in a way that humans can easily process, but not organized for computers to process the information, like PDF documents or social media comments.
-3. **Semi-Structured Data**: Somewhere in between, like webpages, which are human readable and are tagged so that computers can easily process them, with varying levels of granularity or structure.
+3. **Semi-Structured data**: Somewhere in between, like webpages, which are human readable and are tagged so that computers can easily process them, with varying levels of granularity or structure.

 Think of a contracting file that includes emails, PDFs, performance reviews, and a payment history—that’s a mix of structured and unstructured data.

-### Key Considerations for Government Systems
+### Key considerations for government systems

 As data grows in size and complexity, there are more challenges related to data storage, data transfer, and data processing:

-* Old systems may slow down or fail under the weight
+* Old systems may slow down or fail under the weight.
-* Data must often be moved between different clouds, networks, or storage areas—which can cause delays or added costs
+* Data must often be moved between different clouds, networks, or storage areas—which can cause delays or added costs.
-* Network upgrades and smarter designs are sometimes needed to keep up with demands
+* Network upgrades and smarter designs are sometimes needed to keep up with demands.
-* New data processing techniques or tradeoffs may be needed as data volumes increase
+* New data processing techniques or tradeoffs may be needed as data volumes increase.
-* Ensuring data accuracy and forward/backward compatibility for different use cases can become complex
+* Ensuring data accuracy and forward/backward compatibility for different use cases can become complex.

-Learn more about data analysis by visiting [this page](https://www.coursera.org/articles/data-analysis-tools).
+Learn more about data analysis by visiting the article, [15 Data Analysis Tools and When to Use Them](https://www.coursera.org/articles/data-analysis-tools).

 These are some of the key challenges that are driving agency modernization efforts today, and are likely to come across your desk as an acquisition professional.